TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- if not, we want to post it, because a predicted cosmos might have not predicted this effect occurring.
 	- this could be done for id-insensitive events like effects tied to weapons and characters
 	- and not necessarily for bullets

-- why would a warx fq12 be reloaded?
-	- is another mag chosen for it?
-	- do we use strict greater inequality to acquire the better mag?

-- fix client being unable to reconnect
-	- the effects are being made unpredictable due to being thrown

 - when re-exporting
 	- fix spells